tlcheah2/tekloon.tech/src/pages/blog/jest-to-be-called.md

 ## Conclusion

-In this post, we discussed the detail implementation on `toHaveBeenCalled()` in Jest.
-I hope you now have better understanding on Jest `toHaveBeenCalled` function.
+In this post, we discussed the detailed implementation of `toHaveBeenCalled()` in Jest.
+I hope you now have better understanding of Jest `toHaveBeenCalled` function.